chethancodes-03/audio-converter-go/README.md

 - Ensure existing functionality remains intact.
 - Add tests for new features.
 - Follow the project’s code style for consistency.
+- This readme instructions is specifically for windows os.

 ## License
 Licensed under the MIT License.
 See LICENSE for details.